rmorshea/talks/idom/what-is-idom/README.md

 To my mind

-That happened first and foremost

-with the IPython Notebook, now Jupyter
+IPython Notebook was a leader in that area

+and remains so today

+in the form of
+Jupyter Lab
+and the "Jovian" ecosystem

+part of the reason for that is...

 -->